michaelkotelnikov/rhsso-istio/README.md

 ### Add RHSSO into Service Mesh

-Make sure to add the _rhsso_ namespace in the mesh.
+Make sure to add the _rhsso_ namespace into the mesh.
 You may verify that it's present in the _ServiceMeshMemberRoll_ resource -

 ```
 $ oc get smmr -n istio-system -o yaml